-'Pink Books' are situated in each class and the dining room to record any behaviour that causes concern for a member of staff.
+Behaviour logs are situated in each class and the dining room to record any behaviour that causes concern for a member of staff.
 These concerns are then shared with the child's class teacher.
-Matters may not go any further, but if they do, they are recorded centrally in the SFS Behaviour Log by Mrs. Brett.
+Matters may not go any further, but if they do, they are recorded centrally in the SFS Behaviour Log by Mrs. Hayward.